-This degree prepares you for careers in the film and TV industries.
-Your training in communication, teamwork and creativity will be highly relevant to roles in many different businesses and in the public sector.
+This film production degree prepares you for careers in the film and TV industries.
+Your training in communication, teamwork, and creativity will be highly relevant to roles in many different businesses and in the public sector.

 We actively encourage you to gain relevant work experience while at university.
-In every year of your course, you will be guided and encouraged to gain meaningful experience that will fit around your studies.
+In every year of your course, you'll be guided and encouraged to gain meaningful experience that'll fit around your studies.

-You will undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
-You will build up a portfolio of work to show future employers.
+You'll undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
+Get the opportunity to gain production experience with independent production company Fulwell 73 and build up a portfolio of work to show future employers.

 Creative Industries Week gives everyone in the Faculty of Arts and Creative Industries the opportunity to participate in a range of projects, workshops, talks, industry visits, and career events.
 This exciting week encourages interdisciplinary working and broadens your experience to build your confidence and help develop your career path.